CtrlK

 Conciseness

-The overview explains what kernel rootkits are and how they work at ring 0 — concepts Claude already knows.
-The 'When to Use' section is generic boilerplate that adds no value.
-The example output is extremely verbose (60+ lines) when a compact example would suffice.
-Much of the content is padding rather than actionable instruction.
+The overview explains what kernel rootkits are and how they operate at ring 0 — concepts Claude already knows.
+The 'When to Use' section is generic boilerplate that adds no actionable value.
+The example output, while illustrative, is extremely verbose at ~60 lines and dominates the skill without providing executable guidance.

 1 / 3